|

 using the broken rudder as a template I cut them to the basic shape.
 What the

-stainless steel bars approx 40mm x 5mm x 450mm between the middle two layers.
+I sandwiched two stainless steel bars approx 40mm x 5mm x 450mm between the

 planning, filling with epoxy mixing with microfibres as thickening additive